 - Click on ‘Submit’ to calculate your electricity bill online

-Kindly note that the actual process may differ from one board to another but the steps would be similar.
-All you have to do is navigate to the ‘Bill Calculator’ on your board’s official website, fill in the details and you are done with it.
+Please keep in mind that the actual process may differ from one board to the next, but the steps will be similar.
+All you have to do is go to your board’s official website, find the ‘Bill Calculator,’ fill in the details, and you’re done.

 Calculate Electricity Bill Amount Manually